raspberrypilearning/gpio-music-box/en/step_3.md

 --- /task ---

 --- task ---
-You can then create a Python object that links to each of these sound files.
-Each should have it's own individual name.
-For instance:
+Then, create a Python object that links to one of these sound files.
+Give the file its own unique name.
+For example:

 ```python
 drum = pygame.mixer.Sound("/home/pi/gpio-music-box/samples/drum_tom_mid_hard.wav")